 Why it matters

-WWF recognises that business and industry have a key role in reducing global greenhouse gas emissions, as well as implementing climate-smart technologies and innovations.
-They must be part of the global effort to tackle climate change and meet the goals of the Paris Agreement.
+WWF recognises that business and industry have a key role to play in reducing global greenhouse gas emissions, as well as implementing climate-smart technologies and innovations.
+They must be part of the collaborative, global effort to tackle climate change and meet the goals of the Paris Agreement.